 November 19, 2020 - February 14, 2021

-The future now is a site-responsive public art project by art collective Related Tactics.
+Become The Monuments That Cannot Fall is a site-responsive public art project by art collective Related Tactics.
 Illuminating facets of Black life in the city and exploring the state of national politics, this new commission will be located at multiple sites in San Francisco’s Bayview neighborhood and accompanied by a web-based survey of the group’s work at the intersection of race and culture.
 This hybrid exhibition is organized by Astria Suparak with USF’s MA in Museum Studies Curatorial Practicum class

 Image: Installation view of Ready at Berkeley Art Center, 2019.
 Photo by Weston Teruya.